-Regular running increases stamina, improve endurance, boost metabolism and burn calories.
-Running also helps you lose weight.
-The more you run the more calories burn that eventually leads to fat loss if you eat fewer calories than you burn.
+It also helps you lose weight.
+The more you run, the more calories you burn, which leads to fat loss if you eat fewer calories than you burn.

-Running reduce the risk of diabetes, cancer, high blood pressure, obesity and help you maintain a healthy and active life.
+Running reduces the risk of diabetes, cancer, high blood pressure, obesity and helps you maintain a healthy and active life.

 5. Increase Bone Density

-If you like to run day in day out, it will increase your bone density and improve muscles coordination.
-That keeps you strong and prevents pain and injury.
+If you like to run day in day out, it will increase your bone density and improve muscles coordination that keeps your bone strong and prevents pain and injury.